 - proficiency with 3D graphics, physics, ribbons, shaders and post process effects

-- first-class time/project management skills and ability to prioritise conflicting tasks
+- first-class time and project management skills and the ability to prioritise conflicting tasks

 - good knowledge of Microsoft Office packages (including Word, Excel and Project).

 Despite undergoing a period of growth, VFX is still a competitive industry to get into.
-Any work experience that you can gain will be very useful - the best way to do this is through side projects while at college and university, and putting these into a showreel or portfolio.
+Any work experience that you can gain will be useful - the best way to do this is through side projects while at college and university, and putting these into a showreel or portfolio.
+You can use Blender and other free computer graphics software to build up a portfolio of your work.

 Your initial aim is to get your foot in the door of a VFX company.
 It's not uncommon to start as a runner or an assistant, then try things out, such as shadowing artists, networking and applying for opportunities as they come up, while you work.